sillycowvalley/Hopper/Source/Languages/TiggerC/ReadMe.md

-# TiggerC Language Documentation
+# Tigger C Language Documentation

 ## Introduction

-TiggerC is a minimal programming language designed for the Hopper 6502 SBC, including a VIA, an ACIA, and a serial I2C EEPROM.
+Tigger C is a minimal programming language designed for the Hopper 6502 SBC, including a VIA, an ACIA, and a serial I2C EEPROM.
 It combines the simplicity and performance of low-level programming with higher code density and type safety, tailored for embedded systems.
 The language syntax is familiar to C programmers, making it easy to learn and use.

-### Key Differences Between TiggerC and C
+### Key Differences Between Tigger C and C

 - **Pointers:** Only originate from the `malloc()` API, returning a byte array pointer (`byte[]`).
 - **Local Arrays:** Declared with dimensions, e.g., `byte[100] hundredBytes;`, and automatically freed when the scope exits.